zorik9/PADI/README.md

 ### Version 1.0.0

-* anonymization of single DICOM file
+* anonymization of a single DICOM file
-* anonymization of many DICOM files in given directory
+* anonymization of multiple DICOM files provided in a given directory
-* presonalization of single DICOM file
+* presonalization of a single DICOM file
-* presonalization of many DICOM files in given directory
+* presonalization of multiple DICOM files provided in a given directory

 ## How to use

 ### Use

-* anonymize DICOM file and saves anonymized tag values in text file.
+* anonymize DICOM file and save anonymized tag values in a text file.

 ```bash
 anonymize.bat <dicom_file> <anonymized_tag_file>
 ```

-* anonymize all DICOM files in specified directory and subdirectories and saves anonymized tag values in text file for each DICOM file.
+* anonymize all DICOM files in specified directory (and its subdirectories) and save anonymized tag values in multiple text files (one text file per each DICOM file).

 ```bash
 anonymize_dir.bat <directory>